wheelc95/PortfolioProjects/CoffeeChainSalesAnalysis/README.md

 These elements provide insights into the sales trends, profitability, and operational metrics of the coffee chain.

+## Insights

+- 2014 had the most sales.
+- Sales are spread all across the USA.
+- Spending more in marketing does not always equate to stronger sales and profit
+- The average COGs for every market was more than the target COGs
+- The major regular market accounts for most sales
+- The bean product line accounts for approximately 7% more than the leaves product line

 ## Getting Started

 To run these scripts and view the dashboard: